moebiussurfing/ofxPresetsManager/README.md

 ## Two Working Modes

 * **Edit Mode**:
-Autosaves change when switching between presets.
+Autosaves changes when switching between presets.

 * **Live Mode**:
 Disables autosave and hides some GUI sections to simplify and improve performance.